taeyoungP/E-Commerce_Back_End/README.md

-# 13 Object-Relational Mapping (ORM): E-Commerce Back End
+# E-Commerce Back End

-## Your Task
+## Task

 Internet retail, also known as **e-commerce**, is the largest sector of the electronics industry, generating an estimated $29 trillion in 2019.
 E-commerce platforms like Shopify and WooCommerce provide a suite of services to businesses of all sizes.
 Due to their prevalence, understanding the fundamental architecture of these platforms will benefit you as a full-stack web developer.

-Your task is to build the back end for an e-commerce site by modifying starter code.
-You’ll configure a working Express.js API to use Sequelize to interact with a MySQL database.
+The task for this project is to build the back end for an e-commerce site by modifying starter code and to configure a working Express.js API to use Sequelize to interact with a MySQL database.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the acceptance criteria being met.
-You’ll need to submit a link to the video and add it to the readme of your project.

 ## User Story